-My last days on Boracay Island, a letter home and an epitaph.
+This is about my last days on Boracay Island in the Philippines, a letter home and an epitaph many years after.

 This article is part of a diary based travelogue from a six month journey in 1985 to several countries in East and South East Asia: Japan, Taiwan, China, Philippines, Singapore, Malaysia and Thailand.